Cancer the Great Overwhelm

 Avoid researching your diagnosis if it increases your fear.

 This is especially true if you have a serious diagnosis.
 Dr. Google and ChatGPT won’t hold back on grim statistics that may or not be applicable to your situation.
-Talk to a doctor to help you understand more about what you are facing.
-And if you want to research more about it, perhaps you can enlist the help of a trusted family member or friend.
+Talk to a doctor to help you understand more about the specifics of what you are facing.
+And if you want to research more about it, perhaps you can enlist the help of a trusted family member or friend who won’t feel so afraid when they poke around.

 -